Dave Robinson (American football): College career

 From 1960 to 1962, Robinson played end on offense and defense at Penn State University.
 The Nittany Lions' record was 24–8 under the guidance of head coach Rip Engle and assistant coach Joe Paterno.
 Robinson's honors in 1962 included: All-America status, College Player of the Year from the Newark Athletic Club, and College Lineman of the Year from the Philadelphia Sports Writers Association.

 In 1962, during his senior year, Robinson led Penn State to a 9–1 regular- season, made 17 receptions for 178 yards and was named a first-team All-America by the Associated Press, NEA, Football Writers (Look), Post and Time magazines.
 The first-team All-East choice also was named the nation's top collegiate lineman by the Philadelphia Sportswriters.

 Robinson was the MVP of the 1962 Gator Bowl, despite the Nittany Lions' loss to Florida.
 He was inducted into the Gator Bowl Hall of Fame in 1996.

 Robinson was inducted into the College Football Hall of Fame in 1997.

 Robinson is among 22 members of the Penn State football family who are enshrined into the National Football Foundation and College Hall of Fame (1997).
 He was inducted into the Green Bay Packers Hall of Fame in 1982.

 Robinson earned his degree in Civil Engineering at Penn State University.
 He also minored in economics.

 Professional career

-Robinson was drafted by the Packers in the first round of the 1963 NFL Draft and by the San Diego Chargers in the third round of the AFL Draft of the same year.
+Robinson was selected by the Packers in the first round of the 1963 NFL draft and by the San Diego Chargers in the third round of the AFL draft.
 He was also drafted by the Montreal Alouettes of the Canadian Football League (CFL).
 Originally, he did not think he would end up playing in Green Bay.
 The Chargers had a financial package of $38,000 for Robinson but ran out of money and were going to trade his AFL rights to the Buffalo Bills.
-Robinson's fiancé (and future wife) Elaine had been to Buffalo and knew how cold it was there, but had never been to Green Bay.
+Robinson's fiancée (and future wife) Elaine had been to Buffalo and knew how cold it was there, but had never been to Green Bay.
 Robinson would later recall that she didn't join him there until his second year in the NFL.